 - Mobile Phone Reception: Very good

-- Water, Food: Bring 1-2 litres of water (depending on the season), energy food and fruit
+- Water, Food: Bring 1-2 liters of water (depending on the season), energy food, and fruit

-- Gear: Wear anti-slippery, water-resistance, ankle protective hiking boots that will reduce your chance of sliding during the steep descent.
-If there is snow, crampon compatible boots.
+- Gear: Wear anti-slippery, water-resistant, ankle-protective hiking boots that will reduce your chance of sliding during the steep descent.
+If there is snow, crampon-compatible boots.
 Walking sticks.
 Rain – snow protection garments.

-The path through the forest is not often used so at times may not be so easy to discern.
-The sign-posting often is a random painted stone or a piece of plastic garland, hanging from a tree.
+The trail through the forest is not signposted so at times may not be so easy to discern.
+You need to watch out for painted stones, arrows, numbers, or a piece of plastic garland, hanging from a tree.

 - Mega Spileon Monastery is a male monk Monastery

-- It is the oldest one in Greece, founded in 362 by the Thessalonian brothers Symeon and Theodor
+- It is the oldest Monastery in Greece, founded in 362 AD by the Thessalonian brothers Symeon and Theodor

-- It is literally carved against the slopes of Chelmos mountain in a large cave in a sheer cliff
+- It is literally carved against the slopes of Chelmos Mountain in a large cave on a sheer cliff

 - The monks took part in the Greek War of Independence in 1821